AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/in-call_quality_android.md

 ![](https://web-cdn.agora.io/docs-files/1565945292345)

-The `onRemoteVideoStats` callback reports the video statistics of each remote user/host in the current call.
+The `onRemoteVideoStats` callback reports the video statistics of each remote user in the `COMMUNICATION` profile or remote host in the `LIVE_BROADCASTING` profile in the current call.
 You can see their video dimensions and the following parameters.

 | Parameter                 | Description                                                  | Comment                                                      |
 | :------------------------ | :----------------------------------------------------------- | :----------------------------------------------------------- |